josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/build-static-sveltekit-markdown-blog.md

 That's perfect for our `/blog` routes, but remember, this layout will apply to ***all*** Markdown files!

-Remember how we created a `/uses` page (that I said we shouldn't delete yet)?
+Remember how we created a `uses.md` page?
 Let's load that again…

 ![The mdsvex template file applies to all markdown files, even including unrelated pages](/images/post_images/sveltekit-md-oops.png)

 ***Oops***!
 Fortunately, mdsvex gives us a couple options on how to handle this.

-1. **Opt out of a layout per-page.** To do this, we add a `template` frontmatter property to any page we _don't_ want to use the default, set to `false`:
+1. **Opt out of the layout per-page.** To do this, add a `layout: false` frontmatter property to any Markdown file that _shouldn't_ use the default:

   ```markdown
   ---